- Public Works

-The City has a rodent-control program in collaboration with the San Mateo County Mosquito and Vector Control District.
+We have a rodent-control program in collaboration with the San Mateo County Mosquito and Vector Control District.
 Rodents seek out environments where there is food, water and shelter.
-A successful rodent-control program must eliminate these attractants to prevent rodents from reproducing more quickly than they can be controlled.
+You can help by eliminating these attractants to prevent rodents from reproducing more quickly than they can be controlled.

 - Unsecured garbage

 - Pet food or bird feeders left overnight

 If you believe rats are coming into your home, you can request assistance from the San Mateo County Mosquito and Vector Control District.
 The district does not conduct pest control on private properties, but can provide an inspection to help you figure where rats may be getting in and how to keep them out.
 The district can also provide information and resources for trapping rodents that may be inside.